vitalsource/data/aied-evallac-2024/README.md

 For example, human review of the AG questions is not practical at this scale.

-We have developed [an automated system for montitoring question quality](https://link.springer.com/chapter/10.1007/978-3-031-34735-1_22) that currently employs two evaluation methods.
+We have developed [an automated system for monitoring question quality](https://link.springer.com/chapter/10.1007/978-3-031-34735-1_22) that currently employs two evaluation methods.
 One is a Bayesian analysis that removes questions with a mean score likely to be below a